OpenTasmania/oj-server/README.md

 ## 5. History

-This project started out in late 2023 as a tool to help optimise travel patterns to purchase household goods, while comparing its results to commercial tools.
-While the publicly available OSM/OSRM could be usable, there was a though about how it could be useful in [Home Assistant](https://home-assistant.io) and thinking.
-As such, it became increasingly clear a lot of data verification should be handled by python libraries.
+This project started out in late 2023 as a tool to help optimise travel patterns to purchase household goods after becoming dissatisfied with commercial offerings.
+While the publicly available OSM/OSRM could be usable, there was consideration given to how it might be useful in [Home Assistant](https://home-assistant.io).
+It became increasingly clear a lot of data verification could be handled by python libraries and the system moved to docker.

 In 2024, reliance on microk8s was removed, and the code base cleaned and documentation for such was removed - although some may linger in the dark recesses somewhere.

-While it's intended at some stage to bring back microk8s, due to the thoughts of having this run on Home Assistant for now the project examine the possibility of dockerizing everything.
+While it's intended at some stage to bring back microk8s, due to the thoughts of having this run on Home Assistant for now the project intends to be dockerizing everything.

 In 2025, the reliance on shell scripting was reduced to the point where it was removed in early May.
-Initial release is barely tested as a working project, it's conceptual as a Python project.
-In fact, it would be surprising if it works at all at initial release, but that's why it is not marked beyond Alpha quality at that time.
+Initial release is intended to make use of Issues boards on a hosted git server, as well as continuous integration build testing.

 ## 6. Contributions